Which real estate funds to invest in?

 The selection was made by Itaú BBA and for March, the bank’s recommended portfolio has 12 assets.
 Four of them are from the financial assets sector and three are from logistics warehouses.
 The other five are from the urban income sector, mixed, corporate buildings, hybrid and shopping malls.

-In addition, Itaú BBA analysts reported that they remain optimistic for the real estate market, thinking about the medium and long term.
+In addition, Itaú BBA analysts reported that they remain optimistic for the real estate market, thinking regarding the medium and long term.
 But in the short term, uncertainties regarding the political scenario and also fears of fiscal risks can cause volatility.

 • CSHG Urban Income (HGRU11)